icta-tecaji/linux-containers/01_Introduction_to_Linux_Containers/README.md

 - 2013: Docker (Linux, FreeBSD, Windows)

-## Features to Enable Containers
-Containers rely on the following features in the Linux kernel to get a contained or isolated area within the host machine.
-This area is closely related to a virtual machine, but without the need for a hypervisor.
-- Control groups (cgroups)
-- Namespaces
-- Filesystem or rootfs

-### Control Groups (cgroups)
-- Google presented a new generic method to solve the resource control problem with the cgroups project in 2007.
-- Control groups allow resources to be controlled and accounted for based on process groups.
-- The mainline Linux kernel first included a cgroups implementation in 2008, and this paved the way for LXC.
-- Cgroups provide a mechanism to aggregate sets of tasks or processes and their future children into hierarchical groups.
-These groups may be configured to have specialized behavior as desired.

-Cgroups are listed within the pseudo filesystem subsystem in the directory `/sys/fs/cgroup`, which gives an overview of all the cgroup subsystems available or mounted in the currently running system:
-- `ls -alh /sys/fs/cgroup`

-Let’s take a look at an example of the memory subsystem hierarchy of cgroups.
-It is available in the following location:
-- `cd /sys/fs/cgroup/memory`
-- `ls`

-Each of the files listed contains information on the control group for which it has been created.
-For example, the maximum memory usage in bytes is given by the following command (since this is the top-level hierarchy, it lists the default setting for the current host system):
-- `cat memory.max_usage_in_bytes` (that is available for use by the currently running system)

-The preceding value is in bytes.
-You can create your own cgroups within `/sys/fs/cgroup` and control each of the subsystems.

-### Namespaces
-- At the Ottawa Linux Symposium held in 2006, Eric W. Bierderman presented his paper “Multiple Instances of the Global Linux Namespaces”
-- This paper proposed the addition of ten namespaces to the Linux kernel.
-His inspiration for these additional namespaces was the existing filesystem namespace for mounts, which was introduced in 2002.

-**A namespace provides an abstraction to a global system resource that will appear to the processes within the defined namespace as its own isolated instance of a specific global resource.**

-Namespaces are used to implement containers; they provide the required isolation between a container and the host system.

-Over time, different namespaces have been implemented in the Linux kernel:
-- Cgroup: `CLONE_NEWCGROUP` - Cgroup root directory
-- IPC: `CLONE_NEWIPC` - System V IPC, POSIX message queues
-- Network: `CLONE_NEWNET` - Network devices, stacks, ports, etc.
-- Mount: `CLONE_NEWNS`- Mount points
-- PID: `CLONE_NEWPID`- Process IDs
-- User: `CLONE_NEWUSER` - User and group IDs
-- UTS: `CLONE_NEWUTS` - Hostname and NIS domain name

-### Filesystem or rootfs

-The next component needed for a container is the **disk image, which provides the root filesystem (rootfs) for the container**.

-The rootfs consists of a set of files, similar in structure to the filesystem mounted at root on any GNU/Linux-based machine.

-The size of rootfs is smaller than a typical OS disk image, since it does not contain the kernel. **The container shares the same kernel as the host machine.**

-A rootfs can further be reduced in size by making it contain just the application and configuring it to share the rootfs of the host machine.
-Using copy-on-write (COW) techniques, a single reduced read-only disk image may be shared between multiple containers.

 ## LXC and linuxcontainers.org

 Linux containers, also known as LXC, was the first implementation of system containers that was entirely based on mainline Linux features.
 This means that you could take a completely clean upstream kernel, or the kernel as distributed by any Linux distribution, and use that to create containers on Linux.
 LXC itself is a low-level tool that can create both system containers and application containers.